Residential Market

 Current drivers of the housing market:

-- High interest rates with the expectation that they may fall in the medium term.
+- Comparatively high interest rates with the expectation that they may fall again in the short term.

 - Easing/changes to Reserve Bank lending restrictions.